-Presented last month at SIHH 2011 show in two choices of gold alloys, the new A. Lange & Sohne Saxonia Dual Time (refs.
-385.026 & 385.032) is the first wristwatch in the Saxonia range of dressy timekeepers that happens to sport a GMT display.
-Not particularly interesting from the mechanical point, it is still a very good example of how an experienced industrial designer can turn such a mundane thing as a secondary hour hand into a true work of art.
+Presented at the SIHH 2011 in two choices of gold alloys, the new A. Lange & Sohne Saxonia Dual Time (refs.
+385.026 & 385.032) is the first specimen in their dressy Saxonia range that happens to sport a GMT display.
+Not particularly interesting from the mechanical point, it is still a good example of how an experienced industrial designer can turn such a mundane thing as a secondary hour hand into a true work of art.

-Powered by Lange’s in-house Caliber L086.2 automatic movement, the watch features a standard for this type of gadgets dial layout, which makes it easy to grasp its readings with a momentary glance.
+Powered by Lange’s in-house Caliber L086.2 automatic movement, the Saxonia Dual Time features a standard for this type of gadgets dial layout, which makes it easy to grasp its readings with a momentary glance.

 The hand that displays time in your current time zone looks the same, but is either rhodium-plated (for the version in 18-karat white gold, ref.
 385.026) or is crafted from beautifully colored rose gold alloy (Ref.
 385.032) with the common minute hand featuring the same finish.

 To somehow counterbalance the 24-hour sub-dial, Lange used a subsidiary small seconds counter at 6 o’clock that matches the color of the hands in the primary time zone.
 A result?
-Well, as a result, we have one of the easiest to read Dual Time watch on the market!
+Well, as a result, we have one of the easiest to read Dual-Timer on the market!

 Unlike most watches that have their GMT hands operated with the same setting crown, this model features a pair of push-buttons at 8 and 10 o’clock that is used to move the hour hand incrementally either clockwise or counterclockwise.
-The same approach uses the Swiss watch manufacturer Ulysse Nardin for its Dual Time family of GMT watches although the mechanisms, as far as I know, are not related.
+The same approach uses the Swiss Manufacture Ulysse Nardin for its Dual Time family although the mechanisms, as far as I know, are not related.

 Perhaps, my only complaint about this movement is that it beats at a relatively slow pace of just 21,600 semi-oscillations per hour: if you are more used to current de facto standard of 28,800 vph (or even are spoiled by Zenith’s super-fast 36,000 vph calibers,) you may find the somewhat jerky way the small seconds hand moves kind of irritating.
 On the other hand, some may find this feature acceptable and maybe even lovely in its own archaic way.